Hacker with XSS on Google's internal network

 The security loophole was discovered by researcher Thomas Orlita in February 2019.
 It was fixed in mid-April, but has only just been published.

-Vulnerability was one scripting (XSS), and was found on Google's invoicing portal, a public domain that Google redirects business users of the platform to submit invoices.
+The vulnerability was cross-site scripting (XSS), and was found in Google's billing portal, a public domain that redirects Google to the business users of the billing platform.

 Most cross-site scripting (XSS) vulnerabilities are not considered as dangerous but there are cases that can lead to very serious problems.

 One of these cases was the discovery of Orlita.
-The researcher said a malicious user could upload their own in the Google Invoice Submission Portal, via Upload Invoice.hacker
+The researcher said that a malicious user could upload his own files to the Google Invoice Submission Portal, via Upload Invoice.hacker

-Using a proxy the attacker could prevent the Google Invoice Submission Portal from changing the PDF document (after conducting form submission and validation) and modify it to HTML, with a malicious XSS payload.
+Using a proxy the attacker could prevent the Google Invoice Submission Portal from changing the PDF document (after the submission and validation of the form) and modifying it into HTML, with malicious XSS load.

 The malicious document would be stored in Google's billing backend and wait for someone to open it.